Describe a time you taught something new to a younger person?: IELTS Speaking Cue Card

 Follow up questions

-What do you think makes a good teacher?
+What do you think are the qualities of a good teacher?

-A good teacher should be patient, understanding, and able to adapt their teaching style to the needs of the student.
-They should also be encouraging and create a positive learning environment where students feel comfortable asking questions.
+A good teacher should be patient, understanding, and able to communicate effectively.
+They should adapt their teaching style to meet the needs of their students and create a supportive environment that encourages learning.

 How do you feel about teaching in the future?